 Successful hot desking requires the right tools and technology to work well, period.
 From messaging apps and cloud-based services to monitors, keyboards and dongles, your employees should have everything they need in order to have a productive day at any desk in the space.
 And while accessories and details laptop stands and ergonomic chairs are useful additions, an easy to use and intuitive booking systems is one of the most investments to make.

 How much time is lost on employees searching for an open desk, combing an unfamiliar landscape to find the right conference room, or hunting down extra chairs?
-The perfect hot desk experience can seem like an elusive concept, but it doesn’t have to be.
-AskCody’s comprehensive meeting management and room booking technology now includes the ability to reserve hot desks on the spot in the same user-friendly interface with the new Workplace add-in.
+The perfect hot desk experience can seem like an elusive concept, but it does not have to be.
+AskCody’s comprehensive meeting management and room booking technology now includes the ability to reserve hot desks on the spot in the same user-friendly interface with the Outlook add-ins.

-Fully integrated with Outlook, Microsoft 365, and Skype for Business, our Workplace add-in does so much more than book hot desks and meeting rooms.
-With AskCody’s intuitive software, employees can access a full suite of office resources like huddle rooms, open lounge spaces, meeting rooms, and phone rooms across multiple locations and time zones by simply opening Outlook.
+Fully integrated with Outlook, Microsoft 365, our add-ins can help you do so much more than book hot desks and meeting rooms.
+With the AskCody software, employees can access a full suite of office resources like huddle rooms, open lounge spaces, meeting rooms, and phone rooms across multiple locations and time zones by simply opening Outlook.

-Search and sort by purpose such as “hot desk” or “video conferencing,” and reserve specialized equipment or order catering in advance; move from your desk to an open brainstorm space and into a private meeting room as-needed – Workplace helps your staff be more agile, productive and collaborative.
+It helps workers be more agile, productive and collaborative.
+Easily can search and sort by purpose, such as “hot desk” or “video conferencing,” and reserve specialized equipment or order catering in advance; move from your desk to an open brainstorm space and into a private meeting room as-needed.

-For the workplace transitioning into a more flexible shared office model, AskCody’s Workplace add-in is an essential tool for eliminating inefficiencies.
-To learn more about how AskCody’s Workplace add-in can help improve the hot desking experience at your office, schedule a free consultation with one of our experts.
+For the offices transitioning into a more flexible and collaborative workplace model, AskCody’s Add-ins are an essential tool that eliminates inefficiency.
+Learn more about how AskCody can help improve the hot desking experience at your office: